Man accused in fatal Lakeforest Mall stabbing attacked worker ‘without provocation,’ police say

 “Officers spoke to Trenton Flowers-Jackson and he advised he was OK and that he did not need any help,” the detectives wrote.

-Exactly one month later, on Feb.
+One month later, on Feb.
 12, Flowers-Jackson himself called the police and said his computer had been hacked and he was being stalked.
 A responding officer came out to check, and the interaction was also recorded and reviewed by detectives.
 “Flowers-Jackson advised the responding officer that ‘somebody has been stalking my computer’ and ‘my phone is being redirected,’” the arrest affidavit states.

+Flowers-Jackson appeared in court Monday via video feed from jail.
+An attorney representing him, Lucy Larkins, said corrections officials indicated they wanted him to undergo a psychiatric evaluation.

+“We will also be arranging for a doctor to meet with him,” Larkins said.

 Detectives pieced together their case based on the victim’s alleged identification of the stabber as “Trent,” mall video, cellphone records and by speaking with a close friend of Maldonado’s.
 Video of the stabbing does not appear to show the attacker’s entire face, according to court records, and there is no mention of a witnesses to the attack other than Maldonado.